jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - The system is in operational, day-to-day use in this phase, which includes on-going typical system monitoring, maintenance and patching, change management, configuration management, system backups, and disaster-recovery testing for the system in production

 - 3.10.9 Retirement/disposal
-  - At some point, the system will be retired once it has completed it's useful purpose and the lifecycle will be completed
+  - At some point, the system will be retired once it has completed its useful purpose and the lifecycle will be completed

 Also see Understanding CISSP Domain 3: Security Architecture and Engineering - [part 1](https://blog.balancedsec.com/p/understanding-cissp-domain-3-security), [part 2](https://blog.balancedsec.com/p/understanding-cissp-domain-3-security-ace), and [part 3](https://blog.balancedsec.com/p/understanding-cissp-domain-3-security-e4e) on my blog, [The Cyber Leader](https://blog.balancedsec.com/) (note that some articles require a subscription)